steve-messing/typescript-react-set/README.md

 This is a React adaptation of the classic card game Set.

-Built in Typescrip using Bootstrap UI.
+Built in Typescript using Bootstrap UI.